uriweb/uri-tedx/README.md

 # TEDxURI

-TEDxURI is a WordPress theme designed for the University of Rhode Island.
+TEDxURI is a WordPress theme designed for the University of Rhode Island's TEDxURI website, [uri.edu/tedx](https://www.uri.edu/tedx).

 ## How do I get set up?

+1. Grab a copy of the [latest version](https://github.com/uriweb/uri-tedx/releases/latest)
-1. Install into your WordPress wp-content/themes directory
+2. Install it into your WordPress `wp-content/themes` directory
-2. Activate it as your site's theme
+3. Activate it as your site's theme
-3. Configure it with Customizer
+4. Configure it with Customizer

 ## Theme details